Skip to the main content.

 Catch up with our team of in-house experts for quick articles to help your business.

-In today’s day and age, search engine optimization (SEO) and online visibility is not just a “nice-to-have” for restaurants; it’s a must-have for long-term audience growth and online visibility.
-However, here’s the thing: SEO is not something that can be mastered overnight, or quickly checked off a to-do list.
+In today’s day and age, search engine optimization (SEO) and online visibility are not a “nice-to-have” for restaurants; they’re a must-have for long-term audience growth and online visibility.
+Over 68% of new customers choose restaurants based on search results, and 75% of local searches result in some form of engagement, making your Google ranking one of the most powerful drivers of new business.
+However, here’s the issue: SEO is not a process you can master overnight or check off on a to-do list quickly.

 It requires consistent effort to maintain and improve visibility in the search engine results pages (SERPs).
 This can be challenging for restaurant managers and owners, who are already juggling a myriad of responsibilities.

 How does SEO work for the restaurant industry, and how do you get started?
-We’ll explore that in this article, working towards the goal of increasing your organic traffic and reservation rates.
+We’ll explore that in this article, working toward the goal of increasing your organic traffic and reservation rates.

 Understanding the Basics of Restaurant SEO

 Before we explore tactics, let’s discuss what exactly is SEO and restaurant SEO.
-Search engine optimization, or SEO for short, is the process of improving the quality, relevance, and performance of a website and its content so the site ranks higher in organic search engine results.
-For restaurants, SEO means making sure that when someone searches for dining options in your area, your restaurant shows up at the top of the list.
+SEO is the process of improving the quality, relevance, and performance of a website and its content so the site ranks higher in organic search engine results.
+For restaurants, SEO means making sure that when users search for dining options in your area, your restaurant shows up at the top of the list, on Google and other search engines alike.

-SEO is not the same as paid ads, also known as pay-per-click or PPC.
+SEO is not the same as paid ads, also known as pay-per-click (PPC).
 With paid ads, you’re paying the search engine (for example, Google) to put your ad at the top of their search results.

-Third, business profile and local directory optimization helps you get found by people searching for dining options in your area.
 To do this, set up and optimize your Google Business Profile.
 This is a free tool provided by Google that lets you manage how your restaurant appears in search results and on Google Maps.
-When someone searches for restaurants near them, your Google Business Profile is one of the first things they’ll see, provided your business is relevant to their search and well optimized
+When someone searches for restaurants near them, your Google Business Profile is one of the first bits of information they’ll see, provided your business is relevant to their search and well optimized.

 So, how exactly do you optimize your website and incorporate more keywords?
 Here are four key elements to work on:

-• Meta Descriptions: Meta descriptions are short page summaries that appear under the title in search results.
+2. Meta descriptions: Meta descriptions are short page summaries that appear under the title in search results.
 Write compelling meta descriptions for each page, incorporating keywords and a call to action that encourages users to click on your link.
-Make your descriptions 145 to 160 characters for best results.
+Keep your descriptions between 145 and 160 characters for best results.
 For example, "Explore our delicious, handcrafted Italian dishes made with the freshest ingredients.
 Discover our family's tradition with classic meals.
 Book now!"

-• Subheaders (H2, H3, H4, etc.): Use subheaders to organize your content and make it easier for both visitors and search engines to comprehend.
-The reader-facing title of your page is the H1 tag, and subheadings should be formatted as H2 or H3 tags.
+3. Subheaders (H2, H3, H4, etc.): Use subheaders to organize your content and make it easier for both visitors and search engines to comprehend.
+The reader-facing title of your page is the H1 tag, and subheadings should have formatting as H2 or H3 tags.
 You can also use H4s, H5s, and H6s, but this is rare and typically diminishes the readability of your content.
-Including keywords in these headers helps search engines understand the structure and depth of coverage of your content.
+Including keywords in these headers allow search engines to understand the structure and depth of coverage of your content.

-• Images: Optimize images by using descriptive file names and adding alt text that includes keywords.
+4. Images: Optimize images by using descriptive file names and adding alt text that includes keywords.
 For your file name, go with "wood-fired-pizza-restaurant.jpg” instead of “IMG_1234.jpg.”
-Your alt text should describe the image—think “wood fired pizza at [restaurant name]” instead of “IMG_1234”.
+Your alt text should describe the image — think “wood-fired pizza at [restaurant name]” instead of “IMG_1234”.

 Third, ensure your website uses HTTPS, a secure socket layer (SSL), rather than HTTP.
 Think of HTTPS as the golden standard.
-It provides a secure connection, protecting users' data as they interact with and submit personal information like payment card numbers and phone numbers through your site.
-Search engines prioritize secure sites, so implementing HTTPS improves your rankings and build trust with your visitors.
+It provides a secure connection, protecting users' data as they interact with and submit personal information like payment card numbers and phone numbers on your site.
+Search engines prioritize secure sites, so implementing HTTPS improves your rankings and builds trust with your visitors.

 Mastering Local SEO for Restaurants